bgachara/bgachara.github.io/posts/rust_ref.md

 let explicit: &'static str = "I am not even close";

 ```
 - Since &str is immutable, we cannot do anything else other than validate them and access their data.
-- When we don't know the size of string or plan on manipulating the data, use String.
+When we don't know the size of string or plan on manipulating the data, use String.

 ## String

 - This is stored on the heap and hence allow us to mutate value at will.
-- While heap is not as fast as the stack,it allows rust to automatically resize the allocated memory at when needed at runtime.
+- While heap is not as fast as the stack, it allows rust to automatically resize the allocated memory at when needed at runtime.
 - ptr, len, capacity stored on the stack.

 ```rust